Get insider access

 Notable Mentions

-• ASUS ProArt Display PA279CRV: The ASUS ProArt Display PA279CRV is an alternative to the Dell U2723QE if you're a content creator; it tends to cost less.
+• ASUS ProArt Display PA279CRV: If you're a content creator, the ASUS ProArt Display PA279CRV is an alternative to the Dell U2723QE, as it displays a wider range of colors and costs a bit less.
 However, it has fewer features, like a smaller USB hub, so the Dell is still the better option for most people.
 See our review

 Recent Updates